 SAULT STE MARIE BRIDGE AUTHORITY

+IBA officials stress that much of the bridge's toll revenue is funneled back into the community, making the bridge not just a connector between the twin cities but also a major economic driver on both sides of the border.
 The operation and maintenance of the International Bridge is totally self-funded, primarily through bridge tolls.
 It is not subsidized by any state, provincial or federal government entity.